 Reusable shopping bags are readily available and proven to be cost effective while also protecting the environment, second-hand dealers and charity groups will often take useful items.

-The kerbside recycling is collected fortnightly in Napier and weekly in Hastings.
+The kerbside recycling is collected fortnightly in Napier and weekly in Hastings (check our database to find out your collection days).
 There are various private recycling operators in Napier/Hastings cities who are able to offer services for various materials.
 A recycling depot is operated by the Hastings District Council at the Henderson Road Recycling Depot, and there is a free drop-off zone at the All Brite facility, Austin Street, Napier.

 Commercial scale composting by Napier City Council, or use of a building recycler who may recover materials from buildings.